PermeAgility/permeagility-core/README.md

 Try out the live demo site hosted on Amazon's Cloud: http://demo.permeagility.com

 This is the source code.
 Binary releases are available at: http://sourceforge.net/projects/permeagility/files

 To build from source you must have Java 1.8+ and maven installed.
-Then type:
+Clone this repository, then type:

     mvn install